FullByte/FullByte.github.io/docs/about/life/wisdom.md

 - Say: "I can do hard things".
 Doing hard things has intrinsic value, and they will make me a better person, even if I end up failing.
 - The key is recognizing that the urge to avoid hard things is human, and should be expected.
 It’s part of the process.
 Figure out what combination of motivation, and circumstances, and accountability work best for your particular personality.
 - Break large goals down into manageable pieces.
-Creating an accurate roadmaps toward this goal.
+Creating an accurate road maps toward this goal.
 Find out what is important.
-Differenciate between activities you want to be important and what actually makes a difference.
+Differentiate between activities you want to be important and what actually makes a difference.

 ### Productivity, purpose and passion